 Subject to the Group Chief Executive's or the Chairman's approval, executive directors are able to accept external appointments as non-executive directors of other organisations.
 Any fees paid may be retained by the executive director.
-During 2013, Michael McLintock received £65,000 as a trustee and non-executive director of another organisation.
-Jackie Hunt received £45,000 as a non-executive director for another organisation.
-Other directors served on the boards of educational, development, charitable and cultural organisations without receiving a fee for such services.
+During 2013, Michael McLintock received $\pm 65,000$ as a trustee and non-executive director of another organisation.
+Jackie Hunt received $\pm 45,000$ as a non-executive director served on the boards of educational, development, charitable and cultural organisations without receiving a fee for such services.

-Recruitment arrangements

-Jackie Hunt
+Recruitment arrangements Jackie Hunt